 British scientists have reported that the decline of the energy waves in the Sun could cause the Earth to enter a mini ice age from 2021 to 2050.

 Valentina Zharkova, a professor of mathematics at the University of Northumbria in England, said that Earth is on the verge of a mini-ice age.
 Furthermore, Zharkova and his team have developed a model that allows for future mathematical forecasting of global climate change.
 According to new calculations, the sun’s magnetic waves will decrease and this will cause a serious drop in air temperatures, especially in 2021-50.
 The research team estimates that there will be a similar period of time between the 15th and 19th centuries, periodically called ‘Little Ice Age’.

 The world is warmed by the sun’s rays reflected from the world rather than the sun’s rays.
 These reflected rays are held by gases in the atmosphere, especially carbon dioxide, methane, and water vapor so that the earth heats up.
 The retention of the rays by these gases is called the greenhouse effect.
-Increasing the amount of these gases in the atmosphere greatly increases the warming in the Earth.
+Increasing the amount of these gases in the atmosphere greatly increases the warming of the Earth.